stfwn/neural-network-pruning/report/0-introduction.md

 ticket".
 These networks converge faster and have better performance in terms of test accuracy.

-Although training highly sparse networks is far more efficient computationally, finding these winning ticket initializations still requires training the complete network which is computationally expensive.
-[@morcos2019] have found that winning tickets can be reused for other datasets and optimizers.
-This increases their utility, because the computationally expensive task of finding the winning ticket only has to be done once.

 The initial values of the weights are drawn from a random sample.
 But the specific distributions these samples are drawn from differ between initialization methods.
+This raises the question if differently initialized networks differ in their performance after pruning.
 In this project we would like to uncover how initialization algorithms compare when looking for winning tickets.

+Although training highly sparse networks is far more efficient computationally, finding these winning ticket initializations still requires training the complete network which is computationally expensive.
+However, [@morcos2019] have found that winning tickets can be reused for other datasets and optimizers.
+This increases their utility, because the computationally expensive task of finding the winning ticket only has to be done once.

 __Iterative, magnitude-based pruning.__
 Magnitude-based pruning specifies that the weights that will be nullified are